dvsa/cvs-preparers-mock/README.md

 ### Hooks and code standards

 The projects has multiple hooks configured using [husky](https://github.com/typicode/husky#readme) which will execute the following scripts: `security-checks`, `audit`, `tslint`, `prepush`.
-The codebase uses [typescript clean code standards](https://github.com/labs42io/clean-code-typescript) as well as sonarqube for static analysis.
+The codebase uses [typescript clean code standards](https://github.com/labs42io/clean-code-typescript), tslint as well as sonarqube for static code analysis.

 SonarQube is available locally, please follow the instructions below if you wish to run the service locally (brew is the preferred approach).